www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Make local app only provide a launcher and manager for the program and access the programm via the OS's native browser instead.
+  The reason for that is, that JavaFX's browser is lacking of quality and using SWT as a browser is complicated on Linux, because of binding issues.
+  RCP does not seem to have the same problem, even though it also uses SWT, but RCP is too hard to program for.
+    * [x] Use `net.splitcells.network.distro.java`.
+        * [x] Build app like the JavaFX version.
+Build only for Linux, as this is most easily tested.
+            * [x] pom.xml
+                * [x] Copy dependencies.
+                * [x] Download suitable Java versions.
+                * [x] Add assembly XML.
+                * [x] Apply assembly plugin.
+    * [x] Remove `net.splitcells.network.distro.javafx`.
+    * [x] Document the reasoning in `net.splitcells.network.distro.java`.
+        * [x] The browser in JavaFX is strange and too old and therefore `net.splitcells.network.distro.javafx` is avoided.
+    * [x] Do not provide distro build for desktop use for now, as there are currently no users.
+      Just write, that a distro could be provided again in the future and not tasks relevant for a future distro build.
+    * [x] Provide download of Swing based app.
+* [o] Try to make `net.splitcells.network.distro.swt` work and consider it an alternative to the current app. -> This does not need to be done right now.
 * [x] Fix benchmark tests of DataTest.
     * [x] test_runtime_performance_difference_of_assignments_and_tables -> This test does not make sense to me.
     * [x] test_performance_difference_of_assignments_and_tables